ca4ti/DragonProbe/README.md

 untested, as in it does output the correct SPI commands as seen by my logic analyzer, but I don't have a SPI flash chip to test it on.

+The I2C-Tiny-USB functionality can be used as follows: first, load the `i2c-dev` and `i2c-tiny-usb` modules (for now you need a patched version of the latter, can be found in the `i2c-tiny-usb-misc/` folder in this repo).
+Then you can use the I2C USB bridge as any other I2C device on your computer.
+For example, the `i2cdetect`, `i2cget` and `i2cset` tools from `i2c-tools` should all work.
+I2C functionality is currently untested, however.

 ### Runtime configuration

 Several settings can be applied at runtime, using the `dmctl` Python script.